 - 1.9.
 If an agency is alleged to have acted poorly in performing functions under the Act, VCAT does not carry out investigations.
 This is more properly dealt with by OVIC under section 610. - 1.10.
-When reviewing a decision under the Act, VCAT has, in addition to any of its other powers, the same powers as an agency or a Minister.
-This includes the power to decide that access should be granted to an exempt document where it is of the opinion that the public interest requires that access to the document should be granted.
+When reviewing a decision under the Act, VCAT has the same powers as an agency or a Minister.
+In addition, VCAT can decide that access should be granted to an exempt document where it is of the opinion that the public interest requires that access to the document should be granted (this is known as the 'public interest override').